harroo/Drifture/README.md

 //to create an entity
 DriftureManager.CreateEntity = (int type, Vector3 position, byte[] metaData) => {

-    //send the data to the server, the server should relay it after doing this:
+    //send the data to the server, the server should do this with it:
-    TODO THING HERE AMSDAJKSHDYIASGDIAULSHDILAUSHDLKASDH LKASJDHLKASJDHLKJASDHLKJASD };
+    EntityManager.CreateEntity(type, position, metaData);
+};
 //to delete an entity
 DriftureManager.DeleteEntity = (ulong entityId) => {

-    //send the data to the server, the server should relay it after doing this:
+    //send the data to the server, the server should do this with it:
-    TODO THING HERE AMSDAJKSHDYIASGDIAULSHDILAUSHDLKASDH LKASJDHLKASJDHLKJASDHLKJASD };
+    EntityManager.DeleteEntity(entityId);
+};
 ```
 the serevr shouild relay all of these back to the clients, after optional processing if it needs to do some stuff